OwenDa/portfolio-3/README.md

   >Once carried out, the independent t-test will return no statistically significant difference between the samples in this dataset.
 This can be verified using an online t-test calculator, such as that available from [GraphPad](https://www.graphpad.com/quickcalcs/ttest1.cfm) which will output "By conventional criteria, this difference is considered to be not statistically significant."
   >
   >As an additional test, compare the values given by GraphPad for each group's Mean at the bottom of the screen to those stored in the Google Sheets spreadsheet.
 In this case, both record 22.00 for Sample A and 14.86 for Sample B.
   >This result is confirmed by SPSS as shown in the image below.
 To begin with, the means are in agreement, although SPSS does not round to the same number of decimal places.
-A non-signficant result (p = > .05) for Levene's test confirms homoegeneity of variances.
+A non-significant result (p = > .05) for Levene's test confirms homogeneity of variances.
 And finally, a non-significant result is shown for the independent t-test.
   ><img src="assets/images/screenshots/dataset-2-nonsig-spss.png" alt="Dataset 2's outcome is confirmed by SPSS." height="auto" width="90%">
   ><br/>
   >To avoid misleading the user, T-Tester does not output means for non-significant results to the terminal; however, they are preserved in the spreadsheet which is shown at the end of this section.